The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 regression script named "test/regression" with default argument that runs tests.
 Not tests/regression-tcl.sh, not test/run_tests.py etc.

-Regression runs independent of current directory.
+tool/test/regression script runs independent of current directory.

 Regression only prints test results or summary, does not belch 1000s of lines of output.

 Test scripts use OpenROAD tcl commands (not itcl, not internal accessors).

-Regressions report no memory errors with valgrind.
+Regressions report no memory errors with valgrind (stretch goal).

 Regressions report no memory leaks with valgrind (difficult).